tawalabora/server-setup/.github/DEPLOYMENT_GUIDE.md

 **Solutions:**

 1. Verify server is reachable: `ping your-server-ip`
-2. Check SSH key is correct in GitHub Secrets (entire private key including headers)
+2. Check SSH key in GitHub Secrets matches the key configured during VM creation
-3. Verify public key is in the SUDO_ACCESS_USER's `~/.ssh/authorized_keys`
+3. Verify the `SUDO_ACCESS_USER` value matches the user that has SSH access on the server
 4. Check firewall allows SSH: `sudo ufw status`
 5. Verify SSH port (default is 22)
-6. Test manually: `ssh -i ~/.ssh/foundry_deploy ubuntu@your-server-ip`
+6. Test manually with the same key: `ssh -i /path/to/private-key sudo-user@your-server-ip`
+7. If VM was recently created, ensure it's fully booted and SSH service is running

 ### SUDO_ACCESS_USER Not Set